 Man’s first sin was pridefully self-centered.
 Man’s first reaction to his sin was shame.
 Shame is also self-centered.
 Just like pride, its central focus is self.
 “When we were self-centered, the sinful passions aroused through the law were at work in all the parts of our body, so that we bore fruit for death.”
 Romans7:5

 Pride is self-centered.
 But persistent shame can also be self-centered.
-Long-lasting shame often legitimizes its self-centered focus by promoting self’s victim status.
+Long-lasting shame often legitimizes its self-centered focus by promoting one’s victim status.
 Thus, just like pride, its central focus is self.
 Pride promotes self.
 Shame demotes self.
 But both are increases to self-centeredness.
-To demote self is not to decrease self.
-It is simply a different, though negative, self-centered view of self.
+To demote oneself is not to decrease oneself.
+It is simply a different, though negative, self-centered view of oneself.

-Shame insinuates to the vulnerable soul, “Sure, Jesus died on the cross for you, but don’t you still feel unworthy?”
-Then pride exhorts self, “Therefore, you must rely on past accomplishments, the work you are now doing, or what you are able to accomplish in the future to feel acceptable to yourself.”
+Shame insinuates to the vulnerable; “Sure, Jesus died on the cross for you, but don’t you still feel unworthy?”
+Then pride exhorts, “Therefore, you must rely on past accomplishments, the work you are now doing, or what you are able to accomplish in the future to feel acceptable to yourself.”

-Pride encourages us to believe that personal performance can overcome unpleasant negative feelings of shame.
-Then, as self becomes gratified, pride is ratified and shame is covered over for a time. – Those who look to him are radiant; their faces are never covered with shame.
+Pride encourages us to rely upon personal performance to overcome unpleasant feelings of shame.
+Then, as we are gratified, shame is covered over for a time. – Those who look to him are radiant; their faces are never covered with shame.
 Psalm 34:4

 Where there is much pridefulness, there is powerful judgment:

 “On the appointed day Herod, wearing his royal robes, sat on his throne and delivered a public address to the people.
 They shouted, ‘This is the voice of a god, not of a man.’
 Immediately, because Herod did not give praise to God, an angel of the Lord struck him down, and he was eaten by worms and died.”
 (Acts 12:21-23)